thesadru/derailed/README.md

 # Derailed

-Official source code repository for the Derailed project.
+Welcome!
+This is Derailed, a project aiming for a more versatile, easy-to-use, and customizable Discord and Slack like experience.

+At the moment, all you need to run Derailed is Node.js and Python.

 ## Deploying Derailed